IBM/portieris/README.md

 ## How it works

-Portieris uses a Kubernetes Mutating Admission Webhook to modify your Kubernetes resources at the point of creation, to ensure that Kubernetes runs only policy compliant images.
-When configured to do so, it can enforce Docker Content Trust with optional trust pinning, or can verify signatures created using RedHat's simple signing model and will prevent the creation of resources using untrused or unverified images.
+Portieris uses a Kubernetes Mutating Admission Webhook to modify your Kubernetes resources, at the point of creation, to ensure that Kubernetes runs only policy compliant images.
+When configured to do so, it can enforce Docker Content Trust with optional trust pinning, or can verify signatures created using RedHat's simple signing model and will prevent the creation of resources using untrusted or unverified images.

 If your cloud provider provides a [Notary](https://github.com/theupdateframework/notary) server (sometimes referred to as Content Trust), Portieris accesses trust data in that Notary server that corresponds to the image that you are deploying.
 In order to verify RedHat simple signatures they must be accessible via registry extension APIs or a configured signature store.

 When you create or edit a workload, the Kubernetes API server sends a request to Portieris.
 The AdmissionRequest contains the content of your workload.
 For each image in your workload, Portieris finds a matching security policy.

 If trust enforcement is enabled in the policy, Portieris pulls signature information for your image from the corresponding Notary server and, if a signed version of the image exists, creates a JSON patch to edit the image name in the workload to the signed image by digest.
 If a signer is defined in the policy, Portieris additionally checks that the image is signed by the specified role, and verifies that the specified key was used to sign the image.

-If simple signing is specified by the policy, Portieris will verify the signature using using the public key and identity rules supplied in the policy and if verified similarly mutates the image name to a digest referencee to ensure that concurrent tag changes cannot influence the image being puuled.
+If simple signing is specified by the policy, Portieris will verify the signature using using the public key and identity rules supplied in the policy and if verified similarly mutates the image name to a digest reference to ensure that concurrent tag changes cannot influence the image being pulled.

-While it is possible to require both DCT and Simple signing, alternatives are *not* allowed, if both are required conflicting digests will cause the image to be denied.
+While it is possible to require both Notary trust and simple signing, the two methods must agree on the signed digest for the image.
+If the two methods return different signed digests, the image is denied.
+It is not possible to allow alternative signing methods.

 If any image in your workload does not satisfy the policy the entire workload is prevented from deploying.